Dry Curly Hair: Reasons, Signs, & How To Treat It With Care

 How To Care For Dry Curly Hair

-• Use The Right Shampoo: Look for shampoos with a low pH as they are best suited for curly hair.
+• Use The Right Shampoo: For your daily hair care routine, look for shampoos with a low pH, as they are best suited for curly hair.
 Avoid shampoos with sulfates and alcohol as they strip away the moisture from your hair.

 • Condition Your Hair: Apart from regularly using a conditioner after washing your hair, it is recommended to use deep conditioners and hydrating hair masks once a week to replenish moisture in the hair.
 They add softness and shine to your mane by locking in moisture and sealing the cuticles.
 You can even whip up DIY hair masks with ingredients found in your pantry.